hedonproject/Masternode-Installer/README.md

 You can use our Masternode Installer Script to automatically install your Masternode.
-Please paste these commands into your VPS Ternimal:
+Please paste these commands into your VPS Terminal:
 ----------------

     wget https://github.com/hedonproject/Masternode-Installer/releases/download/v1.0/script.sh